michalsvorc/documents/linux/gnupg/configuration.md

 # Assume that command line arguments are given as UTF8 strings.
 utf8-strings

-# Use a GPG agent to cache passphrases and manage unlocked key access.
-use-agent

 # Adjusts digest algorithm selection order, can be utilized to prefer stronger hash types when signing messages.
 personal-digest-preferences SHA512 SHA384 SHA256